Glossary of Blood Clot and Clotting Disorder Terms

-Hyperhomocysteinemia… condition when homocysteine levels are abnormally elevated in the blood that may damage the lining of blood vessels and lead to the formation of blood clots.
-MTHFR mutation has been associated with an increased risk for hyperhomocysteinemia
+Hyperhomocysteinemia… Condition when homocysteine levels are abnormally elevated in the blood that may damage the lining of blood vessels and lead to the formation of blood clots.

 Homocystinuria… A rare hereditary disease due to a deficiency of an enzyme needed to prevent the buildup of homocysteine in the blood.

 Homozygous… Having two abnormal genes.
 If you are homozygote for factor V Leiden, you inherited an abnormal gene from both parents.

 INR (International Normalized Ratio)… Blood test that monitors whether the therapeutic or beneficial effect of anticoagulation is within normal range, usually between 2.0 and 3.0.
 It is calculated from the prothrombin time (PT), or the time it takes for blood to clot in a test tube.
 INR can be monitored by a lab, or done by selected patients at home with a self-testing device.